mfmotta/slurm-gcp/README.md

 <br>

-This configuration has a single gpu per node and a maximum node count of two.
-We also use preemptible machines and a reduced SuspendTime to reduce costs.
+This cluster has a single GPU per node and a maximum node count of two.
+We use preemptible machines and a reduced SuspendTime to reduce costs.

-Notice we have included the variable ``credentials_file = "path/to/your-service-account-key.json"``-- see [Create a service account key](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/google-cloud-platform-build#:~:text=A%20GCP%20service%20account%20key%3A%20Create%20a%20service%20account%20key).
+Notice we have included the variable ``credentials_file = "path/to/your-service-account-key.json"``in the configuration files-- see [Create a service account key](https://developer.hashicorp.com/terraform/tutorials/gcp-get-started/google-cloud-platform-build#:~:text=A%20GCP%20service%20account%20key%3A%20Create%20a%20service%20account%20key).

-3 - To produce a plan for your infrastructure, run
+3 - To produce a plan for your infrastructure, run inside the ``full`` directory:

 ```
 terraform init
 terraform validate
 terraform plan -var-file=example.tfvars -out terraform.tfplan
 ```

 4 - Check the resources you are about to use --and predicted costs, then create your cluster with

 ```